-Other than having 36 years of child care experience, our teachers offer the tender, love, and care your child deserves.
+Other than having 38 years of preschool experience, our teachers offer the tender, love, and care your child deserves.
 This program is for children who are between the ages of 4 years-old to 5 years-old (if your birthday falls between Aug.1st. -Dec.1st).
 Students in this class will learn to play with friends, get set in school routines, and of course, enjoy lots of crafts and outdoor playtime!
-In addition, they will learn kindergarten readiness skills; such as spelling their name, identify numbers past 20 and all shapes, using common tools like scissors & gluesticks, and most importantly reading readiness!
+In addition, they will learn kindergarten readiness skills; such as spelling their name, identify numbers past 20 and all shapes, using common tools like scissors & glue sticks, and most importantly reading readiness!

 A Ratio 1:8 Teacher/Student ratio

 Individualized attention remains an essential part of a child’s first school experience!
 Our 1:8 ratio allows the teachers to continue to provide the children with comfort during separation anxiety, assistance with bathroom needs, frequent examples and reminders of appropriate behavior, and involved classroom activities.
 Our maximum class size of twenty four students per day is just right for our four year program!
 It is a group that is small enough to allow the children to get to know each other and stress the importance of each child being a valuable participant and contributor to the class.
 We make the class slightly larger than the three year old group to serve as a transition to the class size they will experience in Kindergarten.